tamj0rd2/cookiecutter-drfreact/README.md

 9. Run `npm start` and `python manage.py runserver` simultaneously

 If everything has been set up correctly, when you go to http://127.0.0.1:8000/ you should be able to see "Hello, world."

+## Deploying to Heroku
+Make sure you have followed the steps in "starting a project" before doing this!
+Make sure all the steps are followed in order, otherwise you'll have issues. (duh)

+### Method 1
+Use this if you don't want to commit your bundles to version control.
+In this case, bundles will be built automatically any time you push your code to Heroku.

+1. Run `git init`
+2. If you are a windows user, **make sure** that the line endings for the `runtime.txt` file are set to **LF** (instead of the windows default, CRLF).
+If you don't do this, you will have problems!
+3. Run `git add * && git commit -am "Initial commit"`
+4. Run `heroku login` and enter your login details
+5. Run `heroku create`
+6. Run `heroku buildpacks:set heroku/nodejs`
+7. Run `heroku buildpacks:add heroku/python`
+8. Run `git push heroku master`
+9. Run `heroku open` to see your beautiful app

 ## Sources
 - http://owaislone.org/blog/webpack-plus-reactjs-and-django/